LHerrmeyer/herrmeyer_logan_resume/docs/index.md

 __Brigham Young University Idaho__

 - Helped students with Data Science assignments.
-- Helped students clean, graph, analyze, and predict data in both Python and R.
+- Instructed students how to clean, graph, analyze, and predict data in both Python and R.

 ## Related Experience